-There are almost as many tools and apps for freelancers as WordPress -Plugins.
-The challenge here is also to find the right tools for your needs.
-I present you my favorites from the perspective of a location-independent web designer.
+There are almost as many tools and apps for freelancers as there are WordPress -Plugins.
+Again, the challenge is to find the right tools for your needs.
+I present my favorites from the perspective of a location-independent web designer.

 Save time: The best tools for freelancers

-Every self-employed person needs certain tools to work efficiently.
-Totally clear.
+Every self-employed person needs certain tools to be able to work efficiently.
+Absolutely clear.
 However, you should make sure that in the end you still spend more time on the actual work on projects instead of investing it in feeding the tools.

-For this reason it is very important to me to mention that I only use tools that generate a high benefit for me.
-I could certainly use other services, but the added value would then, in my view, be limited at some point.
+For this reason, it is very important to me to mention that I only use tools that generate a high benefit for me.
+I could certainly use other services, but the added value would then be limited from my point of view.
 As mentioned, I want to spend as little time as possible feeding the tools with my data.

-I mainly rely on premium software, i.e. no free tools.
-Free providers are certainly good and useful to get started.
-But I noticed relatively quickly that either the data protection is not very important or the features were simply missing.
+I mainly go for premium software, meaning no free tools.
+Free providers are certainly good and useful to start.
+However, I noticed relatively quickly that then either the data protection has no high value or simply the features were missing.

-So let's come to the concrete tool tips I have given you (not to be confused with a Tooltipbut its use requires careful consideration either way).
+So let's get to the concrete tool tips from me (not to be confused with a tooltip, but its use wants to be well thought out either way).

 Acquisition and offers

 Customer acquisition is the be-all and end-all for every freelancer.
-Without customers no orders - and without orders no income.
-I don't use separate software for this, but have been a bit more reserved lately when it comes to cold acquisition.
-If, then I do acquisition with existing contacts directly on LinkedIn.
+Without customers, there are no orders - and without orders, there is no income.
+I don't use any separate software for this, but have recently been holding back a bit more when it comes to cold calling.
+When I do, I make acquisitions with existing contacts directly at LinkedIn.

 I try to make sure that the potential customer does not feel pressured.
-In this case, I usually proceed by looking at the relevant WordPress website and then give concrete tips on what I would improve.
+In this case, I usually proceed in such a way that I look at the corresponding WordPress website and then give concrete tips on what I would improve.
 Completely free of charge.

-My recommendations for improving the website usually include technical aspects, which a website operator is often not aware of.
+My recommendations for website improvement usually include technical aspects that a website owner is often not aware of.

 - Very easy contact

-- Can come over as a sales pitch
+- Can come across as a sales pitch

-- Unclear whether there is a need at all
+- Unclear whether there is any need at all

-- Recipient simply forwards my tips to the existing webmaster and I have nothing or little to gain from giving away a free tip
+- Recipient simply forwards my tips to the existing webmaster and I gain little or nothing from giving away a free tip

-For quotations myself I use the good old Microsoft Word, in my case for macOS.
+For quotes I use the good old Microsoft Word, in my case for macOS.
 Of course there are some alternatives, but I just get along incredibly well with this tool.
-I know, this is not the case with everyone...
+I know that's not the case for everyone...

-What I also like is the model of Office as a full version.
-In contrast to Office 365, I install the software completely on my laptop, pay for it once at the beginning and then never again.
-Updates are included, which I find great.
+What I also like about this is the full version model of Office.
+Unlike Office 365, I install the software completely on my laptop, pay for it once at the beginning and then never again.
+Updates are included, which I think is great.

 Advantages Microsoft Word